Articles in This Series

 - Unsupervised learning, related fields, and machine learning in practice

-Welcome to the third chapter in a five-part series about machine learning.
+Welcome to the third article in a five-part series about machine learning.

 Overfitting is one of the greatest concerns in predictive analytics and machine learning.
 Overfitting refers to a situation where the model chosen to fit the training data fits too well, and essentially captures all of the noise, outliers, and so on.